saqib743/frontend-hiring-test-1/README.md

-# :phone: TuringTech - Frontend technical test (Intermediate)
+# :phone: TuringTech - Frontend Conversion Test

 This test is a part of our hiring process at TuringTech for the Frontend Engineer position.
 It should take you between 3 to 5 hours, depending on your experience, to implement the minimal version.
-But we thought about a few bonuses, so feel free to spend some time on them if you want.

-*Feel free to apply!
-Drop us a line with your LinkedIn/GitHub/Twitter at hr@turingtechnologies.org.*

 ## Context